datadingbat/autobot-elastic/README.md

 ### Configuration: Ansible
 * Automated Elasticsearch installation and configuration
+  * The playbook is designed for Debian/Ubuntu with internet connectivity to enable adding the Elastic repo & 'apt install'
+  * The common/elasticsearch/kibana tasks have commented-out sections for local package installation in restricted environments
+  * If you are using a non-Debian/Ubuntu flavor, search for "apt" and "systemd" and update those functions are per your non-debian OS
+    * roles/common/tasks/main.yml
+    * roles/elasticsearch/tasks/main.yml
+    * roles/kibana/tasks/main.yml
 * SSL/TLS certificate management
 * Cluster bootstrap and node enrollment
 * Kibana setup and integration